-In general, students from Michigan pay resident tuition rates, students from outside of Michigan pay non-resident tuition rates.
+In general, students from Michigan pay resident tuition rates and students from outside of Michigan pay non-resident tuition rates.

-Northern, like the other public universities in Michigan, charges lower tuition rates to Michigan residents, their spouses and children partially because the state universities receive some operating funds from the State of Michigan.
+Northern, like the other public universities in Michigan, charges lower tuition rates to Michigan residents partially because the state universities receive some operating funds from the State of Michigan.

-In most cases, if you have lived in the state of Michigan for at least six consecutive months before the first day of classes, you'll qualify as a Michigan resident.
+In most cases, if you have lived in the state of Michigan for at least six consecutive months before the first day of classes, you'll be considered a Michigan resident.
 Of course, there are always exceptions.

-- Children of NMU alumni are eligible for resident tuition rates, no matter where their parents live now.
+- Dependent children and grandchildren (age 24 or younger) of NMU alumni (associate degree or higher) are eligible for resident tuition rates, no matter where their parents live now.

 In determining a person's eligibility for residency, each case is considered separately.
-Non-resident students can apply for a change in residency status by submitting a student residency application.
+In situations other than those listed above, non-resident students can apply for a change in residency status by submitting a student residency application.
 New students should submit this form to the Admissions Office.
-Currently enrolled students should submit the form to the Registrar's Office.
+Currently enrolled or returning students should submit the form to the Registrar's Office.

 Note: Students receiving resident tuition rates are not eligible for non-resident merit scholarships, but ARE eligible for resident merit scholarships.